 PowerShell is an automation framework and scripting language which was developed by Microsoft.
 It provides a command-line shell and scripting language which is integrated with the .Net framework and it can also be embedded with other applications.
 It is a task-based command-line shell and automates batch processing and helps in creating system management tools.
 It is a combination of flexible scripting, command-line speed and power of GUI based admin tool.
 All problems can be solved efficiently by helping systems to get rid of any future manual labor hours.

 This is known for integrating concepts from many environments.
 All these concepts are like shell programming.
-To Understand, it is necessary to know that traditional command line interfaces are designed to deal with different kinds of objects.
-An object is a piece of structured information which can be directly accessed in portions of data by using this object syntax.
+To Understand, it is necessary to know that traditional command-line interfaces are designed to deal with different kinds of objects.
+An object is a piece of structured information that can be directly accessed in portions of data by using this object syntax.
 It has a huge command family which is extensible.
 It has interfaces like cmd.exe which helps indirectly extending the built-in commands.
 The native commands are known as cmdlets(Command-lets).
 By using cmdlets user can create their own cmdlet modules and functions which can be compiled.
 These modules can easily add up the cmdlets and providers to the shell.
 The scripts that are analogous to Unix scripts are also supported by PowerShell.

 How does PowerShell make working so easy?